curtiskressibucher/Project1-Minesweeper/README.md

 # Minesweeper Game

-Minesweeper is a classic single-player game that was included in all Microsoft Windows operating systems in the early 1990s.
+Minesweeper is a classic single-player game created by Curt Johnson in 1989 for the IBM OS/2 operating system, that was included in all Microsoft Windows operating systems in the early 1990s.
 The basic premise of the game is to clear the board of all the tiles without hitting a bomb.
-As you progress, you're able to plant flags at locations where you think there are bombs.
-Minesweeper was created by Curt Johnson in 1989 for the IBM OS/2 operating system.
+As you progress, you're able to plant flags on the grid where you think the bombs are located.

-The basic gameplay starts with a square grid with a varying number of cells.
-Once clicked, it will reveal either a number indicating the number of mines adjacent to it or a mine, which will end the game.
-The numbers in those cells provide clues to the player about where the mines might be.

 Minesweeper is a classic puzzle game that requires players to uncover safe cells on a grid while avoiding hidden mines.
 It has a simple yet engaging gameplay style and has had a lasting impact on computer gaming culture, particularly during the era of Windows 3.1 and subsequent Windows versions.

+The basic gameplay starts with a square grid with a varying number of cells.
+Once clicked, it will reveal either a number indicating the number of mines adjacent to the cell or a mine, which will end the game.
+The numbers in those cells provide clues to the player about where the mines might be located.

 # About my project.

-My project is a classic Minesweeper game, but it may look different from the original due to the modern CSS effects I've applied for a more contemporary and visually appealing design
+My project is a classic Minesweeper game, but it may look different from the original due to the modern CSS effects I've applied for a more contemporary and visually appealing design.

 ## To start the game.